-Lauderdale’s Sam Siggins has been rewarded for his outstanding season, claiming his third Alastair Lynch Medal as the Tasmanian State League’s best and fairest player.
+Lauderdale star Sam Siggins has solidified his place as one of the state’s finest footballers of the modern era, claiming his second Alastair Lynch Medal as the Tasmanian State League’s best and fairest player.

-Siggins was one of several players recognised at tonight’s Alastair Lynch Medal and State League Awards Night, with the presentations of the 2023 Rodney Eade Medal, Matthew Richardson Medal, Peter Hudson Medal, TSL Development League Leading Goalkicker Award, STJFL Robert Beakley Medal and TSL Life Memberships.
+Siggins was one of several players recognised at Saturday’s Alastair Lynch Medal and State League Awards Night, with the 2022 Rodney Eade Medal, Matthew Richardson Medal, Peter Hudson Medal, TSL Development League Leading Goalkicker Award and TSL Life Memberships also being presented.

 ALASTAIR LYNCH MEDAL – SAM SIGGINS (LAUDERDALE)

-Sam Siggins has further franked his standing as one of Tasmanian football’s modern greats, claiming a third Alastair Lynch Medal as the TSL’s best and fairest player.
+Sam Siggins’ sensational season has been recognised, claiming the 2022 Alastair Lynch Medal as the TSL’s best and fairest player.

-North Launceston’s Josh Rickard has claimed the 2023 Rodney Eade Medal, polling 14 votes to finish two clear of Lauderdale veteran Haydn Smith and three clear of teammate Oscar Harper.
+Launceston’s Sam Foley has claimed the 2022 Rodney Eade Medal, polling 21 votes to finish six votes clear of teammate Liam Canny.

 The Eade Medal, like the Lynch, is voted on by the umpires, and is awarded to the best and fairest player in the Development League.